 “Everywhere you turn there’s a new battle,” Liz said.
 “I’m pretty sure God doesn’t like farmers this year.”

 After historic rain, the Krocaks finally got more than 200 acres planted and began cutting hay to feed their animals for the coming winter.
 But everything was coming in late, and their next worry, in a season of worries, was that an early frost would cut the growing season at the other end.
-They weren’t alone; the record-setting rainfall caused a widespread agricultural disaster across the country, preventing nearly 20 million acres of crops from being planted, a record, according to the USDA.
+They weren’t alone; the record-setting rainfall caused a widespread agricultural disaster across the country, preventing nearly 20 million acres of crops from being planted across the country, a record, according to the USDA.

 By the end of July, the Krocaks were still waiting for the golden tassels atop their corn to appear.